giotto-ai/giotto-tda/examples/README.rst

 Lorenz attractor
 ----------------

-This tutorial is about detecting chaotic regimes in a simulation of the `Lorenz attractor. <https://en.wikipedia.org/wiki/Lorenz_system>`_.
+This tutorial is about detecting chaotic regimes in a simulation of the `Lorenz attractor <https://en.wikipedia.org/wiki/Lorenz_system>`_.
 The main tools of giotto-tda useful for time-series analysis (such as the *Takens embedding*) are used and explained in the tutorial.
 Other feature creation methods, such as the *persistence landscape* or the *persistence entropy*, are described in the final part of the tutorial.

 Mapper quickstart